Margaret J. Osler: Biography

+She was born into a Jewish family.

 Osler received a B.A. in philosophy from Swarthmore College in 1963, and M.A.
 (1966) and Ph.D.
 (1968) degrees from Indiana University in History and Philosophy of Science under the supervision of Richard S. Westfall.
 The title of her dissertation was John Locke and Some Philosophical Problems in the Science of Boyle and Newton.
 She held teaching appointments at Oregon State University, Harvey Mudd College, and Wake Forest University before coming to the University of Calgary in 1975.
 There, she rose through the ranks, being promoted to professor in 1995.
 In 1998, she was appointed adjunct professor in philosophy, and in 2002 adjunct professor of history at the University of Alberta.

-Osler's work concentrated on the history and context of the scientific revolution and the relation of early modern science to religion.
+Osler's work concentrated on the history and context of the Scientific Revolution and the relation of early modern science to religion.
 Her work includes writings on Locke, Galileo, Descartes, Boyle, Newton, and Gassendi.

 She was active in a number of academic societies, especially the History of Science Society, for which she served as secretary from 2001 until her death.
 She was president of the Canadian Society for the History and Philosophy of Science from 1987 to 1990.
 Osler served as editor for the Journal of the History of Philosophy, and was on the editorial board of a number of other journals.